To jump to reporting on the 7 port challenge day by day, click on the dates below, otherwise this article is the whole story…

 I think this is probably going to hurt (a lot), but nevertheless, in May I’ll be cycling 180 miles in four days!
 Why would I do this to myself, I hear you ask?
 Well, I’m representing Cityzen in a team taking on the ‘Seven Port Challenge’.

-It’s an annual charity cycle ride, raising money for some truly worthwhile charities that Brighton & Hove’s Mayor has chosen to support during her mayoral year:
+It’s the latest format of an annual charity cycle ride, raising money for some truly worthwhile charities that Brighton & Hove’s Mayor has chosen to support during her mayoral year:

 Starting in Brighton, we’ll pass through the following ports: Shoreham, Portsmouth, Caen (Ouistreham), Honfleur, Fecamp, Dieppe & Newhaven.
 Seven ports = Seven Port Challenge!

 I’ll be honest.
 I’ve never cycled 66 miles in one day (Day 2 itinerary), let alone 180 miles in four days!
 But they tell me “you don’t need to be a fitness fanatic to do this challenge” so I’m taking them at their word (and doing some training).